The Ultimate Guide to Learn Boxing at Home

 3. Blocking and Dodging

-I purposely didn’t tile this section ‘Defense’, as I want you to drill down on and master only the block and dodge before working on anything else.
+I purposely didn’t title this section ‘Defense’, as I want you to drill down on and master only the block and dodge before working on anything else.

-These two defensive techniques are our natural reactions, whereas the slip, roll, and counter are learned behaviours.
-For example, when an object is fast approaching our eyes, we blink (block) to stop it entering the eye.
+These two defensive techniques are our natural reactions whereas the slip, roll, and counter are learned behaviors.
+For example, when an object is fast approaching our eyes, we blink to stop (block) it enters the eye.
 Or consider when we flinch (dodge) when we anticipate getting hit.

-So that’s it for what to practice in the beginning.
+So that’s all I would advise you to practice in the beginning.
 Nothing fancy, but all very practical.